A/B Testing

 Protocols

-Protocols create streamlined, vetted paths for experiments to run tests without having to make specialized decisions.
+Protocols create streamlined, vetted paths for experimenters to run tests without having to make specialized decisions.
 Companies can create protocols for all common buckets of tests, such as “search ranking experiments” or “growth experiments”.
 Here’s an example set of decision points that’d normally require tribal knowledge, but that this company instead preset with an Eppo Protocol:

 1. Use activations as primary metric, also check signups and subscription upgrades along with guardrail metrics.
 Decide on experiment success according to a decision matrix.